Images of Burma

 Day 4 - Mandalay - Workshop and afternoon at Mingun

-Morning workshop with Gary followed by an afternoon boat trip up the Irrawaddy to the spectacular site of Mingun for an opportunity to put some ideas and advice into practice among the picturesque riverside ruins of the ancient city and temples.
+Morning workshop with your photographer followed by an afternoon boat trip up the Irrawaddy to the spectacular site of Mingun for an opportunity to put some ideas and advice into practice among the picturesque riverside ruins of the ancient city and temples.

 Photography themes; technical advice and tips, river-life, ruined temples